Maid café

-Maid cafés (メイド喫茶 or メイドカフェ, meido kissa or meido kafe) are a subcategory of cosplay restaurants found predominantly in Japan.
-In these cafés, waitresses, dressed in maid costumes, act as servants, and treat customers as masters (and mistresses) as in a private home, rather than as café patrons.
+Maid cafés (メイド喫茶 or メイドカフェ, meido kissa or meido kafe) are a subcategory of cosplay restaurants found predominantly in Japan and Taiwan.
+In these cafés, waitresses, dressed in maid costumes, act as servants, and treat customers as masters (and mistresses) as if they were in a private home, rather than as café patrons.
 The first permanent maid café, Cure Maid Café, was established in Akihabara, Tokyo, Japan, in March 2001, but maid cafés are becoming increasingly popular.
-As they have done so, the increased competition has made use of some unusual tactics in order to attract customers.
-They have also expanded overseas to several countries around the world.
+The increased competition drove the cafes to employ more diversified themes, gimmicks and even unusual tactics to attract customers.
+They have also expanded overseas to several countries, including the United States.

 History

 Maid cafés were traditionally associated with Akihabara (秋葉原), a district in Tokyo famous for its extensive electronics and anime/manga related stores.
 Commonly a place for otaku to visit, Akihabara contains several themed cafes, including maid cafes.
 However, with the increasing media attention on these cafes, they have developed into tourist attractions as well and less of an otaku hotspot.
 Because of this, peak wait times can be about two hours.
 These establishments also tap into a new trend in Japan that deals with alternate forms of intimacy.
 Historically, following Japan’s economic crash during the 1990s, the ideas surrounding intimacy changed to become more individualistic.
-Because of this, some people who cannot form organic relationships with others turn to other forms of intimacy in order to fulfill the missing intimacy in their lives.
+Because of this, some people who struggle to form interpersonal relationships with others turn to other forms of intimacy in order to fulfill the missing intimacy in their lives.
 Therefore, maid cafes provide a place for people to do so, especially for those who are interested in manga and anime because these cafes tend to mimic these works.
-In addition, though maid cafes can have certain connotations, these establishments do not provide any sexual services.
+Though maid cafes can have suggestive connotations, these establishments do not provide any sexual services.

 Comparison to other establishments

-Though maid cafes do not provide sexual services, the gender relations contribute to the popularity and enjoyable experience for patrons.
-Scholars such as Patrick Galbraith and Anne Allison conclude that maid cafes provide a very different experience compared to things such as hostess clubs.
-These places focus more on the workplace and satisfying men due to their hard work, whereas maid cafes operate in quite different ways.
-For example, visiting maid cafes often is not seen as anything shameful, whereas chronically visiting a hostess bar is viewed quite differently in Japan.
-In fact, many maid cafes rely on regular customers to provide stable business.
-Instead, maid cafes focus on providing an escape from the home and work spheres.
-Furthermore, according to anthropologists such as Anne Allison, a maid cafe lacks the same sexual and caretaker undertones that hostess bars do.
+Though maid cafés do not provide sexual services, the gender relations contribute to the popularity and enjoyable experience for patrons.
+Scholars such as Patrick Galbraith and Anne Allison conclude that maid cafés provide a very different experience compared to things such as hostess clubs.
+These places focus more on the workplace and satisfying men due to their hard work, whereas maid cafés operate in quite different ways.
+For example, visiting maid cafés often is not seen as anything shameful, whereas chronically visiting a hostess bar is viewed quite differently in Japan.
+In fact, many maid cafés rely on regular customers to provide stable business.
+Instead, maid cafés focus on providing an escape from the home and work spheres.
+Furthermore, according to anthropologists such as Anne Allison, a maid café lacks the same sexual and caretaker undertones that hostess bars do.
 Maids encapsulate a more pure form that provides an alternate world to patrons.
 Customers tend to not stray from appropriate topics as an attempt to preserve this space created through role play with the maid.